addiction recovery services NH logo

 What are treatments for meth use disorder?

-Meth use disorder can be treated through residential treatment, support groups, and outpatient rehabilitation.
+Meth use disorder can be treated through detox, residential treatment, and outpatient rehabilitation.
 Each of these options has unique rewards and challenges and should be thoroughly explored when considering treatment options.

 Does meth have a pharmaceutical use?